 - Line 9:

-- A workflow variable is created that carries the list of task log objects returned by
+- A workflow variable is created which carries the list of task log objects returned by

 the Get-JS7TaskHistorycmdlet for which task logs should be created.
 This variable is in fact a PowerShell object that is serialized to JSON and prefixed with the string